What to do when your child doesn’t want to go to school anymore? Learn how to deal with your child’s anxiety about school.

 If you sense that your child’s attitude isn’t improving, talk to her teacher.
 Let her know your child doesn’t want to go to school and what she recommends.
 See if she observes the same resistance during class, or if your child is only more vocal about it at home.

-A successful school year needs a partnership among parents, teachers and students.
-Work with your child’s teacher to come up with solutions that will help her enjoy going to school.
+A successful year needs a partnership among parents, teachers, and students.
+Work with her to come up with solutions that can help your child enjoy going to school.

 For many kids entering kindergarten, this signals a huge change in their lives.
 They’re not singing nursery rhymes or taking midday naps.
 Instead, they’re in the same territory as kids much older than them.

 Other times, the challenge is the desire to be with you all day.
-Maybe they got used to your company over summer break and can’t understand why they have to be apart from you now.
+Maybe your child got used to your company over summer break and can’t understand why she has to be apart from you now.